surajiyer28/FSCT/README.md

 ## Known Limitations
 * Young trees with a lot of branching do not currently get segmented correctly.
-* Some large trees do not currently get measured properly as the rules don't always hold.
+* Some extremely large trees do not currently get measured properly as the rules don't always hold.
 * FSCT is unlikely to output useful results on low resolution point clouds.
 * *Very high* resolution Aerial LiDAR is about the lowest it can currently cope with.
 If your dataset is on the borderline, try setting low_resolution_point_cloud_hack_mode (in other_parameters.py) to 4 or 5 and rerunning.
 It's an ugly hack, but it can help sometimes.